50 First Dates: Production

 On October 29, 2002, Variety reported that Columbia Pictures had bought a spec script from screenwriter George Wing, titled Fifty First Kisses, with Adam Sandler and Drew Barrymore originally in negotiations to star in the lead roles.
 Barrymore was sold on the script and wrote Sandler a letter suggesting it as their next film together since The Wedding Singer.
 Sandler joined the cast in December 2002, and was announced as co-producer under his film studio Happy Madison Productions along with Steve Golin's Anonymous Content.
 Sandler then recommended the script to director Peter Segal while they were working post-production on Anger Management.
 Segal agreed to direct, leaving him with only two days of break from work before filming.
-The director revealed that the studio had changed the original title to 50 First Dates because "marketing found that the term 'kisses' was turning off guys".
+Segal revealed that the studio had changed the original title to 50 First Dates because "marketing found that the term 'kisses' was turning off guys".

 While the script is primarily credited to George Wing, Lowell Ganz, Babaloo Mandel, Tim Herlihy, and Allen Covert did uncredited rewrites on it as well.
 Adam Sandler had also reworked the script, significantly transforming its genre from drama to comedy.
 Additional changes Sandler made to the script include moving its setting from Seattle to Hawaii and rewriting a decent amount of interior scenes that takes place in a café.
 Director Peter Segal felt these scenes were "very claustrophobic" as well as derivative of My Dinner with Andre, encouraging Sandler to rewrite these and move the location to the Kualoa Ranch.
 Sandler said that shooting in Hawaii "just seemed like the very best possible place to do it for many different reasons.
 You don't see many movies [set] there, so it was a great experience to film in a different locale.
 And it is such a spectacularly beautiful place for a romantic comedy."

 Most of the film was shot on location in Kaneohe, Kaʻaʻawa, Wahiawa, Makapuʻu, Waimānalo, and Honolulu, as well as in Kāneʻohe Bay in 2003.
-The Hukilau Cafe where Drew Barrymore and Adam Sandler had breakfast each morning is still standing at Kualoa Ranch, as well as the roadway and gate in the valley where they met each day.
-Due to the high cost of filming outside of the studio zone, some interior scenes (such as inside the Whitmore residence) were shot on sets in Los Angeles carefully decorated to look like they were in Hawaii.
+The Hukilau Cafe where Drew Barrymore and Adam Sandler had breakfast each morning is still standing in Laie, Hawaii.
+The opening credit scene of Hawaii is Chinaman's hat, a popular destination in itself.
+The road they drive on each day is located in Ka’a’awa Valley, popular filming location within Kualoa Ranch and is viewable through film site tour provided by the estate.
+The estate also sells merchandise related to this movie and other movies filmed there.
+Due to the high cost of filming outside of the studio zone, some interior scenes (such as inside the Whitmore residence) were shot on sets in Los Angeles decorated to look like they were in Hawaii.

+Remake

+Thailand

+On August 8, 2025, GDH held the GDH CIRCLES Connecting SEASON event and announced a remake of 50 First Dates as a Thai version, co-produced with Sony Pictures International Productions, directed by Mez Tharathorn and starring Nadech Kugimiya, Nicha Yontararak, and Minnie from I-dle, with a scheduled release date of 2026.